Finish the year strong: Access our free fundraising resources today!

 BONUS: D is for Dynamic content.

 Dynamic content gives you the ability to orchestrate an effort behind the scenes that ideally delivers content most relevant to that user.
 This helps to build trust with your organization and will drive higher engagement with your emails.
-It’s like a vending machine where the user doesn’t choose but somehow the machine knows exactly that the purchaser wants corn chips over popcorn.
+It’s like a vending machine where the user doesn’t choose, but somehow, the machine knows exactly that the purchaser wants corn chips over popcorn.

-Dynamic content gives you the ability to make any email appear hyper personal and relevant while still being able to communicate with large groups of people.
+Dynamic content gives you the ability to make any email appear hyper-personal and relevant while still being able to communicate with large groups of people.
 According to a study conducted by The Aberdeen Group, 96% of organizations believe that email personalization is the key to improving email marketing performance and that personalized emails improve click through rates by 14%, and conversion rates by 11%.

 If you’re not already using dynamic content, here are a few tricks to getting started: